 Those that have not been using the gazetteers, regulations map, and other paper tools for most of their lives.

 Who this probably does not work for are anglers that tend to fish their same spots most of the time - me!
 Some of us accustomed to grabbing our atlas and gazetteer and the trout regulations booklet may have a hard time adjusting to using an online app.
 More experienced anglers will get less out of it than do those newer to trout fishing.
 At least for Wisconsin, it does not cover the Great Lakes tributaries (though it sounds like it will at some point).

 My Final Thoughts

 As I have been writing this post, I have wavered back and forth on do the pros outweigh the cons?
 Certainly the list of pros is longer but personally it is hard to overcome a few of the cons that I have.
 You may not share my thoughts on profiting from freely available resources, I get that.
-I am leaning towards rolling with it one more year (since I wrote this, I have access for another year for free - again, in full disclosure) and putting it to a better test as there are some really nice features.
+I am leaning towards rolling with it one more year and putting it to a better test as there are some really nice features.
 I really liked the fact that I can use it to navigate even when I do not have cell coverage - a pretty common occurrence around the Driftless.
 The integration of your phone's mapping app into the product is great, particularly when you have previously downloaded the maps to be able to use them offline, which is a very quick and simple process.
 When my friend Mike and I put it to a test the last day of the trout season and fished a number of streams we were unfamiliar with, we found it very useful.
 The adventurous angler will likely find TroutRoutes to be a great tool to find and explore new waters.
-I hope to put it to a better test next season - and if (now when) I do, I will report on my experiences.
+I hope to put it to a better test next season - and when I do, I will report on my experiences.